 Red Beans

-- Sautee onion, pepper, celery, salt and pepper in the pot with oil (or bacon grease).
+- Sautee onion, bell pepper, celery, salt and black pepper in the pot with oil (or bacon grease).
 Cook, stirring frequently, until the onions and celery are semi-translucent and the peppers are tender, 6 to 8 minutes.
 Add the garlic and cook for 1 to 2 minutes, stirring constantly.

-- Add bay leaves, thyme, hot sauce, stock, Worchestershire Sauce, oregano, paprika, and beans to the pot and increase the heat to high.
+- Add bay leaves, thyme, hot sauce, stock, Worcestershire Sauce, oregano, paprika, and beans to the pot and increase the heat to high.
 Cook, stirring frequently until the mixture comes to a boil.
 Decrease the heat to maintain a simmer, cover and cook for 2 ½ hours, stirring every 30 minutes.

 - Increase the heat slightly to maintain a steady simmer and continue to cook for another 30 to 40 minutes or until the beans are tender and the sauce is thickened to your liking.
 If you prefer an even creamier texture, mash some of the beans with a potato masher at this time.